The best non-toxic cookware for your kitchen

 Worth the investment?

-By choosing safe cookware you’re actually making a real investment to protect your health.
-John Lewis only stocks products from trusted brands (such as GreenPan) that are crafted to last a lifetime.
+By choosing non-toxic cookware you’re making a real investment to protect your health.
+John Lewis only stocks products from trusted brands (such as GreenPan), and it’s important to follow the individual care guidelines to ensure your cookware lasts.
 This long-life focus makes them incredibly cost-effective.
 To build your chemical-free kitchen try our cookware buying guide, and read on for our top buys.

 How to make your non-toxic cookware last longer